-ZeroFox has a history of losses, and following the Business Combination, we may not be able to achieve or sustain profitability in the future.
+We have a history of losses and we may not be able to achieve or sustain profitability in the future.

-ZeroFox has incurred net losses in all periods since its inception.
-ZeroFox experienced net losses of \$38.4 million, \$22.7 million and \$22.7 million for fiscal 2022, 2021 and 2020, respectively, and \$21.5 million and \$17.3 million for the six months ended July 31, 2022 and 2021, respectively.
-As of July 31, 2022, ZeroFox had an accumulated deficit of \$178.3 million.
-Following the Business Combination, we cannot predict when or whether the combined company will reach or maintain profitability.
-We also expect that our operating expenses will increase over our historical expenses in the future as we continue to invest for future growth, including expanding our research and development activities to enhance our platform, expanding our sales and marketing activities and reaching customers in new geographic locations, which will negatively affect our operating results if our total revenue does not increase.
+ZeroFox, Inc. incurred net losses in all periods since its inception, including net losses of \$38.4 million and \$22.7 million for fiscal 2022 and 2021, respectively.
+ZeroFox experienced a net loss of \$720.6 million during the period August 4, 2022, to January 31, 2023.
+As of January 31, 2023, ZeroFox had an accumulated deficit of \$762.9 million.
+Following the Business Combination, we cannot predict when or whether we will reach or maintain profitability.
+We also expect that our operating expenses will increase over our historical expenses in the future as we continue to invest for future growth, including expanding our research and development activities to enhance our Platform, expanding our sales and marketing activities and reaching customers in new geographic locations, which will negatively affect our operating results if our total revenue does not increase.
 We cannot assure you that these investments will result in substantial increases in our revenue or improvements in our operating results.
 In addition to the anticipated costs to grow our business, we also expect to incur significant additional legal, accounting, and other expenses as a newly public operating company.
 Any failure to increase our revenue as we invest in our business or to manage our costs could prevent us from achieving or maintaining profitability.